Quantum hydrodynamics of spinning particles in electromagnetic and torsion fields: Quantum hydrodynamics for spin-torsion coupling

 \section{Quantum hydrodynamics for spin-torsion coupling}

 In this section we derive the many-particle quantum hydrodynamics (MPQHD) equations from the many-particle Pauli-like equation for the system of charged particles with spin-$1/2$.
 The method of MPQHD allows to present the dynamics of a system of interacting quantum particles in terms of the functions defined in the three-dimensional physical space.
 This is important for the study of wave process, which take place in a three-dimensional physical space \cite{And,Truk}.
-After applying the Foldy-Wouthuysen transformation for Dirac particle in combination with the method of many-particle quantum hydrodynamics, we arrive at the many-particle Pauli-like equation
+In flat spacetime, the MPQHD formalism for many-particles fermion systems was previously developed in \cite{Kuz1,Kuz2,Kuz3}, whereas the case of the noninertial reference frames was considered in \cite{Truk2}.
+The methods of MPQHD can be used for the analysis of a wide variety of systems of many interacting particles.
+In particular, the finite temperature hydrodynamic model has been derived recently in \cite{Mos} for the spin-1 ultracold bosons.
+In Ref. \cite{Dipole} the method was applied to the study of the polarization dynamics in a system of quantum particles with nontrivial electric dipole moments.